SlickQuant/slick-stream-buffer/README.md

-**Pointer invalidation.** `prepare()` may relocate the readable region to keep it contiguous when the ring wraps; pointers previously returned by `data()`/`prepare()` are invalidated — the same rule as `flat_buffer` reallocation.
+**Pointer invalidation.** `prepare()` may relocate the readable region to keep it contiguous when the ring wraps; pointers previously returned by `data()`/`prepare()` are invalidated.
 Message pointers returned by `read()` stay valid until the producer laps that part of the ring.

 **Record granularity.** Every `consume(n)` call produces exactly one consumer-visible record.
-If a protocol layer consumes incrementally (e.g. the beast HTTP parser), records correspond to those increments; call `consume()` yourself on package boundaries when you need strict framing.
+If a protocol layer consumes incrementally, records correspond to those increments; call `consume()` yourself on package boundaries when you need strict framing.

 **Disconnects mid-message.** If the connection drops after a partial message was committed, the leftover readable bytes are invalid for the next connection.
-Call `discard()` (or `clear()` on the adapter) before reconnecting so the partial bytes are not prepended to the new connection's data. `discard()` does not publish a record, but slow consumers can still lose older published records if the producer already wrapped a prepared region over those ring bytes.
+Call `discard()` before reconnecting so the partial bytes are not prepended to the new connection's data. `discard()` does not publish a record, but slow consumers can still lose older published records if the producer already wrapped a prepared region over those ring bytes.

 **Message size** is limited to < 4 GiB per record.